The leadership includes a Chairperson of the wider UK SPF, the Steering Board Chair, the Steering Board Vice Chair and the Cluster Chairs.

 Stuart is Chair of the GSA’s Global Spectrum Team and Director of Samsung’s Spectrum & Industry Affairs.

 Stuart has held a variety of roles, including in the UK government's 3G auction team, the Nokia standards & regulatory affairs, 4G pioneer start up Flarion Technologies, Qualcomm business development and wireless energy harvesting start-up Drayson Technologies.

 Cluster 1: Future Spectrum Demand

-The Chair of Cluster 1 is Saul Friedner, who is Associate Director of Spectrum Services at LS telcom UK.
+The Chair of Cluster 1 is Saul Friedner, who is Director of Spectrum Services and Business Development at LS telcom UK.

 LS telcom is a leading global spectrum management company specialising in spectrum management and consultancy solutions for international regulatory bodies, mobile and broadcast operators and many of the vertical sectors.